close

 Pro: Provides Flexibility

 When you rent a heating system, you will get a lot of flexibility.
-When you wish to shift to a different location, it will be much better to sign a furnace renting contract than to buy the appliance.
+When you wish to shift to a different location, it will be much better to sign a furnace renting contract than to get the appliance.
 This is because the rental company will either terminate the contract or transfer the equipment to the new location.

 The Drawbacks of Furnace Rentals